Why “Gay Marriage In Denmark”?

 What is the ceremony like, and how long does it take?

 You will stand in front of the registrar or mayor in our beautiful private wedding room (or at the beach or one of our other beautiful locations) while he/she conducts the ceremony, which is quite short and simple.
-You are required to say yes, and you may exchange rings if you would like to. if you want to you can add your own vows, readings, or music.
-Thereafter you both sign the registry.
+You are required to say yes, and you may exchange rings if you would like to.
+If you want to you can add your own vows, readings, or music.
+Thereafter you both sign the register.
 After the witnesses and registrar have signed the final paperwork you are married!

 Does getting married to an EU citizen give me automatic residency in Europe?

 In general terms, yes it does, but be careful – this is a complicated issue.
 The 2004 EU Directive on freedom of movement established this principle, but the individual EU countries did not implement the Directive fully.
-In particular, most countries want to be sure that any marriage is genuine, that the couple will be living together as man and wife, and that they can support themselves financially.
+In particular, most countries want to be sure that any marriage is genuine, that the couple will be living together, and that they can support themselves financially.
 For gay couples, surprisingly, even EU countries which do not recognise gay marriage (such as Poland) are obliged to recognise the spouse’s right to live and work in the EU – but you might face a battle to win that one in practice.